Schlumen/django-app/README.md

 This is a recipe app where users can register, log in, view and create recipes.
 Users can also update their recipes.

 This app was created during the CareerFoundry Python Specialization Course.
-The app can be found under the A2_Recipe_App folder.
+The app can be found under the src folder.

 ## Used technologies
 - Python